SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 12 April, 2024 at 23:33:54
+# Last Refreshed - 13 April, 2024 at 23:34:28
 The Latest Activity was a Ride -

-<b>Windy Friday Afternoon</b>
+<b>Building up for June sunny ride.</b>

-which happened on 12 April, 2024 at 16:16:50
+which happened on 13 April, 2024 at 08:31:39

-Which is 0 years, 0 months, 0 days, 7 hours and 17 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11166013836
+You can see it here https://www.strava.com/activities/11171676925

 ## Number of Rides
 How many rides have I done each year?